 The students develop their understanding of the impact of contrasting cultures coming together in the ancient world and its relevance today.

 In term 5, the students study a literature module rather than a historical course, like the previous 4 terms.
 In this module, the students read extracts from five books (chapters) from Homer's Odyssey The students learn about the narrative of the story as well as literery techniques that are used to analyse the writing style of the author.
-The students will practice GCSE style essay questions as well as source activities.
+The students will learn and practice essay questions as well as source activities.

 The students develop their language analysis skills in relation to ancient Greek literature.